bsmg/beat-saber-community-wiki/modding/example-mod.md

 Replace everything past the name with two sets of curly brackets `{}`.
 Let's expand these out and add in `get{}` and `set{}` accessors.

+### Should I use these often?
+If you plan on having these variables called on/saved to frequently, it is not a good idea to be using get/set accessors.
+Instead, create a static Load function that sets these variables from our config object, and a static Save function which saves our variables to our config object.

 ![Get and Set](/uploads/modding-example-v-2/21-getset.png "Get and Set")

 ### What are these?
 Get/Set accessors are easy ways to call functions that either set, or return a value.
 You can also mark each accessor with a lower privacy keyword, such as `internal get;` or a `private set;`.
 ### What's with the error?
-Our `get` accessor expects a `bool` to be returned.
+Our `get` accessor expects a `bool` to be returned, because `bool` is the type for our variable.
 We have nothing in there, so nothing can be returned.
-Let's changed that by utilizing ModPrefs or Beat Saber Utils.
+Let's change that by utilizing ModPrefs or Beat Saber Utils.
-### Should I use these often?
-If you plan on having these variables called on/saved to frequently, it is not a good idea to be using get/set accessors.
-Instead, create a static Load function that sets these variables from our config object, and a static Save function which saves our variables to our config object.
 ## Getting Values
 No matter which system you are choosing, the functions are the same for the both of them.
 We will call the `GetBool` function and pass in our name, the name of the variable, its default value, and whether or not it should be overwritten in the `get` accessor.